thiphariel/config-file-loader/readme.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/a9020ecb-245f-41c3-8862-0e439e2a0aa2/big.png)](https://insight.sensiolabs.com/projects/a9020ecb-245f-41c3-8862-0e439e2a0aa2)

-This library is a configuration file loader in PHP that supports only JSON at the moment.
+This library is a configuration file loader in PHP that supports JSON and PHP files at the moment.

 ## Requierements